kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Jedi Enclave

-- ***Conditional** - If you skipped Zelka and have 2 Alacrities or more, or shopped at Zelka and have 3 Alacrities or more:*
+- ***Conditional** - If you have 2 Alacrities or more:*
   - *Stims: Adrenal Alacrity on MC*
-  - If you shopped with Zelka, you should always have 3 Alacrities at this point
+  - If you shopped with Zelka, you should always have at least 2 Alacrities at this point
-  - If you skipped Zelka, you won't have any Alacrities here unless you got another random drop on Taris (~9% chance)
+  - If you skipped Zelka, you won't have any Alacrities here unless you got more random drops on Taris (~9% chance)
 - Follow Bastila to the Jedi Council
 - *Equip MC: Unequip Combat Suit*
 - Belaya accosts you
 - Speak with the Council
 - Watch the dream cutscene
 - Carth accosts you
-  - *Party: No change when prompted*
+  - *Party: Add T3 when prompted*
-- ***Conditional** - If you skipped Zelka and have any Alacrities, or shopped at Zelka and have 2 Alacrities or more:*
+- ***Conditional** - If you have an Alacrity:*
   - *Stims: Adrenal Alacrity on MC*
 - Speak with the Council again
 - Go get a sandwich during the training montage
-- Talk to Master Zhar after the CS: 1,1 ...
-1,1,6,3,2,6,4
+- Talk to Master Zhar after the CS: 1,1
+- Activate Solo Mode and talk to Zhar again: 1,1,6,3,2,6,4
 - Talk to Master Dorak to become a Jedi Guardian
 - `Level to 4: Save Skills, Improved Two-Weapon Fighting, Affect Mind and Stun Droid`
 - `Level to 5: Save Skills, Burst of Speed`
 - `Level to 6: Persuade to 9, TI to 9, Save Rest; Improved Flurry, Force Valor`
   - See [Force Power Options](#force-power-options) for possible tweaks to these level ups
-- Talk to Master Zhar twice
+- Swap to T3 and talk to Master Zhar to construct your lightsaber
+- *Party: Remove T3*
 - *Equip MC: Strength Gauntlets and Double-bladed Lightsaber*
-- Talk to droid to unlock door
+- Talk to enclave droid to unlock Courtyard door
 - *Force: Cast Force Valor* right before you...
 - Exit the Enclave
   - This applies [Duration Glitch](<../Techniques/Glitchless Tricks#duration-glitch>) to both Speed and Valor